 - Students can write out a policy statement after the Restitution Summit, outlining how to treat art works of disputed provenance. - Students can write a letter to Huchthausen's parents, explaining the importance of his work as a Monuments Man. - Students can research Huchthausen's career before his work as a Monuments Man, and view his artwork. - Students can search for articles about the return of art works displaced in World War II. - Students can listen to oral interviews of Monuments Men. - Students can view the documentary, The Rape of Europa. - Students can watch the film, Woman in Gold. - Students can read an excerpt from the book, The Rape of Europa. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in World War II and art by exploring these related lesson plans: - What Do You See?": Using Photographs to Learn about World War II - Who's Who and Why?: Examining the Sculptures at Lorraine American Cemetery